INGHAM OF LEDSHAM

-Two baptisms which could be that of Christopher Ingham of Ledsham (ca 1704-1753) are in 1704 at Hunsingore (son of Peter Ingham of the Park) and in 1705 at Allerton Mauleverer (son of Thomas Ingham of Hopperton).
+Christopher Ingham of Badsworth and Ledsham is shown to have been born about 1704 by the age given on the bond for his marriage to Dorothy (Cooke) Hague in 1729.[1]
+Two plausible baptisms were located: at Hunsingore in 1704 (son of Peter Ingham of the Park) and at Allerton Mauleverer in 1705 (son of Thomas Ingham of Hopperton).

 The will of Thomas Ingham of Hopperton, written in 1728, mentions his son Christopher Ingham.
 It also mentions Thomas’s daughter Anne Poulter.[3]
 The parties in the 1756 administration record for Thomas Poulter of Hopperton include his widow Ann and Christopher Ingham of Hopperton, with the latter also signing the inventory of Thomas Poulter’s estate.[4]
 It seems likely that this was Ann’s brother Christopher Ingham, who would therefore be a different man from Christopher Ingham of Ledsham who died in 1753.